gingerbeardman/gingerbeardman.github.io/_posts/2021-09-03-the-flying-luna-clipper.md

 comments: https://twitter.com/gingerbeardman/status/1433782159685324804

 ---
- The Flying Luna Clipper is an animated movie produced by Sony and directed by [Ikko Ohno](https://www.instagram.com/ikko_nikko_kekko/).
+ The Flying Luna Clipper (フライング ルナ クリッパー) is an animated movie produced by Sony and directed by [Ikko Ohno](https://www.instagram.com/ikko_nikko_kekko/).
 It was released only in Japan on 8mm, Betamax, VHS, and Laser Disc, in [October 1987](https://www.lddb.com/laserdisc/36908/88LS-85004/Flying-Luna-Clipper).

 It's a quite surreal but relaxing 55 minutes, and well worth a viewing.
 If you plan to watch it, I'd suggest to do so now before reading any possible spoilers below.
 Come back later to read the rest of this post.